GE Aviation Urges GE90 Stator Swaps Following JAL Engine Failure

 GE Aviation is recommending operators of GE90-115B engines install re-designed stator vane segments to prevent wear and potential cracking that investigators determined was behind a 2017 Japan Airlines (JAL) engine failure, a Japan Transport Safety Board (JTSB) report on the incident revealed.
 The issue is linked to spacing between low-pressure turbine (LPT) fifth-stage stator segments.
 Tests conducted by GE in 2013 predicted that binding could cause adjacent segments in the 26-segment ...

-You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "GE Aviation Urges GE90 Stator Swaps Following JAL Engine Failure ".
+Register now for free access to "GE Aviation Urges GE90 Stator Swaps Following JAL Engine Failure " and other premium content selected daily by our editors.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.